Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Experimental Study: A Benchmark on Probing in Audio

 \textbf{(Q$_3$) Takeaway.} On single-label control tasks (\texttt{sc-2}, \texttt{esc50}), a substantial performance gap persists between the \texttt{[cls]}-token probe and token-aware methods, indicating the bottleneck is a general issue of the encoders (\autoref{tab:FTandmulticlass}).
 However, the \texttt{[cls]}-probe's performance degrades more sharply than other methods when moving to the multi-label \texttt{as20k}.
 In this single-label setting, \texttt{mhca} is often competitive with, or even superior to, our \texttt{protobin} probe.
-This suggests that a well-learned single-vector descriptor can be as effective as our multi-vector approach for single-source audio.
-Yet, \autoref{tab:FTandmulticlass} still confirms our core hypothesis: single-vector approaches are limited when multiple sound sources are present.
+This suggests that a well-learned single-vector descriptor can be as effective as our multi-vector approach for single-source audio. {This dynamic changes in the presence of multiple sound sources, confirming our core hypothesis.
+The constant superiority of \texttt{protobin} on the multi-label \texttt{as20k} task highlights the fundamental limitation of single-vector methods in polyphonic scenes.
+Methods like \texttt{mhca} must compress localized evidence for multiple distinct events into a single vector.
+In contrast, our multi-vector prototypical approach can activate different specialized prototypes for different sound events within the same audio clip.
+The discriminative nature of the prototypes is particularly effective at disentangling these overlapping audio events.}

 \textbf{(Q$_4$) Takeaway.} On in-domain, general audio tasks (\autoref{fig:pairwisechanges+}a), the probe rankings change notably.
 The \texttt{[cls]}-token-based methods see the largest gains, with \texttt{linear} jumping from rank \#10 to \#6 and \texttt{mlp} from \#7 to \#3.
 This confirms that supervised fine-tuning injects class-specific information into the global token.
 Meanwhile, attentive pooling methods are stable, and the prototypical methods retain their top-ranked positions.
 In contrast, on out-of-domain bioacoustics tasks (\autoref{fig:pairwisechanges+}b), the complete hierarchy remains stable.
 Despite a minor performance uplift across the board (see Appendix~\ref{appsub:fewshotbirdset}), the overall ranking is preserved: \texttt{linear} remains at the bottom while \texttt{protobin} stays at the top.
 This divergence demonstrates that supervised\textsuperscript{ +} primarily strengthens the single-vector \texttt{[cls]} descriptor for in-domain tasks but fails to add transferable, token-level information for out-of-domain tasks.
 The consistent superiority of prototypical methods in both settings further highlights the robustness of per-class, multi-vector aggregation.